 Wichita has a variety of industries, providing products and services that are recognized world-wide.
-There are approximately 15,000 business establishments in the Wichita metro area, 97% of which are small-to medium-sized firms with less than 100 employees.
+There are over 12,000 business establishments in the Wichita metro area, more than 97% of which are small-to medium-sized firms with less than 100 employees.